benjamintd/chronotrains/README.md

 This is a Next.js application deployed on Vercel.
 This allows using the Vercel Edge cache to serve the isochrones fast enough to have a smooth experience.

-The mapping library is mapbox-gl.
+The mapping library is maplibre-gl.

 The data is stored on a Postgres database hosted at Supabase.